slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Pad the documents

 Keras requires that all documents must be the same length.
 We find the maximum length of a document, which is 55 words.
-Zeroes are then added to the shorter documents using the **pad_sequences** function.
+Zeroes are then added to the shorter documents using the **pad_sequences** function:

 ```python
 # pad the docs with zeros